lukeplechaty/09-week-assignment/README.md

   - Set up user sign-up and user login using Clerk --done
   - Create and display an error/not found page if the user visits a page that doesn’t exist --done
-  - Use 1 or more Radix UI Primitive component, or something similar.
+  - Use 1 or more Radix UI Primitive component, or something similar --done
   - users to create a user profile --done
   - Enable users to create posts associated with their Clerk userId.
-Posts should be displayed on the user’s profile page.
+Posts should be displayed on the user’s profile page --done

 - stretch goals
   - Allow users to update their content.